 A good rule of thumb to remember about what worms eat is...If it comes from the ground, make it brown other than the ones listed above.

-Be careful when you are considering feeding your worms things like sautéed mushrooms, leftover salads, twice baked potatoes, etc..
+Be mindful when you are considering feeding worms things like sautéed mushrooms, leftover salads, twice baked potatoes, etc..
 Many people don't realize that they've added butter, salt, oils, spices etc.

 Worm Food Using Manure

-This substance, in my opinion, is the one of the best food sources for worm food if you are planning on using it on your household plants, garden, or lawn.
-To get a good understanding consider this.
+This substance, in my opinion, is the one of the best food sources for worm food if you are planning on using castings on your household plants, garden, or lawn.
+To get a better understanding consider this.

-Plants thrive on this complexity of microorganisms and that is essentially what the plant is feeding on.
+Plants thrive on this complexity of microorganisms.
+This is essentially what the plant is feeding on.
 Just like you and I eat a complex diet so must the worms and the plants.

 So why manure...?
 Consider this:

 3. Cow regurgitates grass and chews it again

 4. Grass is further broken down 4 more times by its digestive compartments

 5. Cow poops and manure is put into a compost pile where bacteria break it down even further